taviandir/confetti-extension/README.md

 CONfetti enhances the UI experience in Conflict Of Nations.
 I created this extension to add functionality that I and others think should already exist.

+Note: The extension is designed for English language in the game.
+If you are using another client language, some functionality will not work properly.

 # Features